pmetzger/zenicb/README.md

-True masochists can read [a summary of the protocol](http://www.icb.net/_jrudd/icb/protocol.html), a lightly cleaned up copy of which is in the `doc/` directory.
+True masochists can read [a summary of the protocol](http://www.icb.net/_jrudd/icb/protocol.html), a lightly cleaned up copy of which is in `doc/protocol.html`.

 ## How do I use this?